robyhartonodev/RobcketRocketLaunchSchedule/README.md

 - Font consistency ?
 - Add Youtube / Streamplayer for youtube livestream in DetailActivity
 - Add Avatar Image on Filter
-- Refactoring to a known design pattern (maybe not)
+- Refactoring to a known design pattern like MVC, MVP or MVVM (maybe not)